Urban heat island: Aspects of social inequality

+Urban heat inequity, also termed thermal inequity, is an unequal distribution of heat in urban areas or neighborhoods within them, which causes disproportionate impacts to people living in those communities.
+Unequal threat of heat stress in urban environments is often correlated with differences in demographics, including racial and ethnic background, income, education level, and age.
+While the general impacts of urban heat inequity depend on the city studied, negative effects typically act on historically marginalized communities.
+The idea is closely tied to the urban heat island effect, where a major cause to urban heat inequity is increased urbanization.

 Some studies suggest that the effects of UHIs on health may be disproportionate, since the impacts may be unevenly distributed based on a variety of factors such as age, ethnicity and socioeconomic status.
 This raises the possibility of health impacts from UHIs being an environmental justice issue.
+Studies have shown that communities of color in the United States have been disproportionately affected by UHI.

 There is a correlation between neighborhood income and tree canopy cover.
 Low-income neighborhoods tend to have significantly fewer trees than neighborhoods with higher incomes.
 Researchers hypothesized that less-well-off neighborhoods do not have the financial resources to plant and maintain trees.
-Affluent neighborhoods can afford more trees, on "both public and private property."
-Part of this is also that wealthier homeowners and communities can afford more land, which can be kept open as green space, whereas poorer ones are often rentals, where landowners try to maximize their profit by putting as much density as possible on their land.
+Affluent neighborhoods can afford more trees, on "both public and private property".
+One reason for this discrepancy is that wealthier homeowners and communities can afford more land, which can be kept open as green space, whereas poorer housing often takes the form of rentals, where landowners try to maximize their profit by putting as much housing density as possible on their land.

+On a global scale, there are discrepancies in the effects of UHIs in different regions of the world.
+While overall heat exposure is increasing worldwide, its effects have increased faster in the Global South in recent decades, per a study by Professor Kanging Huang and colleagues.

+The disproportionate impact of UHIs on the Global South exacerbates already occurring environmental injustices.
+Because many countries in the equator are naturally hot and humid, these areas are particularly susceptible to the effects of UHIs.
+One World Bank study has found a 7.0° disparity between the hottest and coolest neighborhoods in Bandung, Indonesia.